laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 ![JetBrains Gateway Dev Container connected](/images/2025/dotnet-aspire_jetbrains-rider-connected-container.png)

 As the .NET Aspire templates are installed, you can create a new project using Rider or from the terminal.
 If you already have a .NET Aspire project in your repository, then you could run it directly.
-NuGet packages would be restored, and development certificate is trusted 😏
+NuGet packages would be restored, and the development certificate is trusted 😏

 ![Rider New Solution](/images/2025/dotnet-aspire_jetbrains-rider-new-solution.png)